 Becoming an Airbnb Superhost is a sure way to attract more reservations and repeat guests.
 Superhost status is awarded to hosts who have been recognized by Airbnb for providing outstanding service to guests.
 While you won’t become a Superhost overnight, there are certain criteria you have to meet that you can begin working on:

 After becoming an Airbnb Superhost, you will receive a Superhost badge that Airbnb adds to your listings and profile.
 This helps guests easily identify you as a Superhost, which will attract guests and make them more inclined to book your property.

 Explore the ins and outs of Airbnb Superhost status and how to achieve it

 Finally, if you want to be an excellent host, recognize that there is always something more to learn in the short-term rental market.
 The vacation rental industry is always evolving, and new trends replace old ones at the drop of a hat.
 Whether you’re just starting out in Airbnb rentals or you’re an Airbnb hosting veteran, if you want to be exceptional, you have to be willing to keep an open mind and commit to being a lifelong learner.
 Many hosts fail to do this and Airbnb users notice when listings fall behind and start to fail to attract guests.

 Ways to stay on the pulse of the hosting community include:

 The great thing about these resources is that they are completely free and are used by like-minded hosts who share similar goals and objectives.

 Great Airbnb hosting takes time and effort to master, but, with consistent work and dedication, anyone can do it.
 To make your journey to success faster and easier, employ automation.
 Vacation rental software and other ProTech tools have become irreplaceable helpers that save time on property management and keep your business under control with less hassle.
-If you haven’t tried automating your vacation rental business yet, it’s high time you did it (as this is what your competitors are already doing!).
+If you haven’t tried automating your vacation rental business yet, it’s high time you did (as this is what your competitors are already doing!).